Greengamefire/Mario-Kart-World-Manual-AP/README.md

 You have the option to turn on or off the Open World, Mirror Mode, Knockout Tour, The 1, 2, and 3 star Trophies, and Randomized Tracks for a lot of customization of the dificulty that you want to have or how long you want it to be

+Note: If Randomized tracks is on you can use VS. Mode

 You also have 11 goals, those being

 Special cup - gold 50cc,